hmk81996/sqlalchemy-challenge/README.md

 The summary statistics support the graph.
 The difference between the mean (.18 inches) and the 50%/median (.02 inches) values indicate that there are some extreme outliers.

+*One challenge that I encountered was developing the graph correctly.
+I had started by using "kind=bar" in my code, mistakenly presuming I was making a bar graph, but after working with a BCS learning assistant, I removed this element and the chart printed correctly.
+In the process of working to find out why my chart was plotting incorrectly, another learning assistant provided me with alternative code for calculating the previous year date.*

 The temperature observations graph shows that the greatest frequency of values for the most active station in Honolulu occurs around 75 degrees.
 The histogram skews towards warmer temperatures and are all in the range of approximately 60-85 degrees.
 ![Temperature Observations Graph](Aloha/images/temperature%20analysis.png)